Skip to main content

 macOS-Specific Capabilities

-• Background Items (macOS Ventura and later) — Auto Apps automatically configure background processes.
+• Background Items — Auto Apps automatically configure background processes.

 • Customizable Notifications — You can manage how notifications behave for each app.